9/27/25

 What is GLP-1 Agonist

 Glucagon-like peptide-1 (GLP-1) agonists are a group of medications used to manage type 2 diabetes (T2DM) and support weight loss in people with obesity.
 They belong to a broader class of treatments targeting metabolic and endocrine disorders.
-These medications work by helping lower blood sugar levels and regulating metabolism, making them a key option for those looking to manage diabetes while also taking advantage from potential weight loss effects.
+These medications work by helping lower blood sugar levels and regulating metabolism, making them a key option for those looking to manage diabetes while also taking advantage of potential weight loss effects.

-How GLP-1 Agonist Helps With Weight Loss
+How GLP-1 Agonists Help With Weight Loss

 1. Appetite Control